Connector for OData

 OData provider

-If errors occur during OData request processing, no details of the errors are returned to the client for security purposes.
+If errors occur during OData request processing, no error details are returned to the client for security reasons.
 Instead, depending on the type of error, a reply is generated with a corresponding HTTP error code.
-If the error occurs within the Intrexx business logic, the Portal Server log will contain detailed error messages in some circumstances.
-However, if the error occurs right from the start of request processing, it is only possible to embed the detailed error report in the reply to the client, so that the error can be analyzed.
-To do this, the "log4j" configuration on the Intrexx portal server must be changed in such a way that it uses the "DEBUG" logging level instead of "INFO" for the OData Producer module.
-To do this, open the "log4j.properties" file in the portal directory \internal\cfg\ in a text editor.
-Look for the "OData producer" line in the file, and in the following line, change the value of "INFO" to "DEBUG" .
+If the error occurs within the business logic, the portal server log may contain detailed error messages.
+However, if the error occurs at the start of request processing, the only option for analysis is to embed the detailed error report in the response to the client.
+To do this, the Log4j configuration of the Intrexx portal server must be adjusted so that "DEBUG" is used as the log level for the OData producer module instead of "INFO".
+To do this, open the ""log4j.properties"" file in the portal directory \internal\cfg\ in a text editor.
+Search for the line "OData Producer" in the file and change the value INFO to DEBUG in the next line.
 After saving the file, restart the portal server to enable the higher level of detail in the error messages.

 OData consumer

-If errors occur during an OData request, Intrexx attempts to detect the error messages from within the reply from the service and to display them in the browser.
+If errors occur during an OData request, Intrexx attempts to determine the error messages from the response of the service and display them in the browser.
 This is not possible in every single case.
 For a more detailed error analysis it can therefore be advantageous to activate OData request tracing in the Intrexx portal server.

 Request tracing and error logging